thnagel/Sins-of-Heracles---Capstone-Project/SinsOfHeracles_GDD/The Gameplay/Combat mechanics.md

 # **Combat System**

-**Inspiration**: Classic Dark Souls, deliberate, stamina-based(?), and punishing.
+**Inspiration**: Classic Dark Souls, deliberate, stamina-based, and punishing.

 **Perspective**: Third-person camera with lock-on targeting.

 ### **Combat Features**:
 ---

-Light and heavy attacks with stamina management(?).
+Light and heavy attacks with stamina management:
+- Light attacks are fast, deal low damage and cost less stamina
+- Heavy attaks are slow, deal high damage and cost more stamina

-Dodge rolls, parries, and backstabs.
+Dodge rolls, providing invulnerabilty frames (I frames), requires proper timing and costs stamina.

-Blocking and deflect mechanics depending on equipped gear.
+Blocking mechanics depending on equipped gear:
+- The bow is unable to block
+- Swords are capable of blocking and is the most efficient
+- Clubs are capable blocking, less efficient than swords

-Limited healing resource, replenished upon death (Gifted ambrosia/ichor).
+Limited healing resource, replenished upon death (Gifted ambrosia) acting as "estus flasks".

-Death and respawn system at altars ("Shrines of Olympus").
+Death and respawn system at "Shrines of Olympus".

-Player Damage Model: The player can die in a few hits if careless, emphasizing patience and timing.
+Combat Model: The player can die in a few hits if careless, emphasizing patience and timing.

  ### **Gameplay Loop**
 ---